Endeavour Foundation: Relationships & Independence

-Shops and Products
+Shops and products

 Endeavour Foundation runs 26 recycled clothing stores in Queensland and New South Wales, known as Endo's, as well as an online eBay store.
 These stores sell new and recycled clothing, furniture, books, bedding and bric-a-brac.

 Kingaroy Kitchen Fine Foods, which provides employment and training opportunities for 27 supported employees in the South Burnett region, produces hampers, preservative-free chutneys, marmalades, jams, biscuits and cakes available for purchase.
 The addition of a cafe in 2017 provides additional employment opportunities as well as the option for customers to dine-in and experience the Kingaroy Kitchen hospitality first-hand.

 Endeavour Foundation has partnered with local Queensland councils to manage Tip Shops and Recycle Markets.
 There are currently ten Endeavour Foundation Tip Shops and Recycle Markets in Queensland that salvage and sell household items and furnishings, collectables, books and toys, and sporting equipment.

 All funds raised through Endeavour Foundation's shops are reinvested into providing real possibilities for people with a disability.
-The stores also provide a valuable range of employment opportunities for people with a disability.
+The stores also provide a valuable range of employment opportunities for people with disability.